edgio-docs/edgio-docs/src/pages/guides/app_security/access_rules.md

     -   The request satisfies at least one blacklist criterion.
     -   The request does not qualify for whitelisting or accesslisting.

--   WAF automatically flags blacklisted requests as threats without inspecting them.
+-   {{ PRODUCT_SECURITY }} automatically flags blacklisted requests as threats without
+    inspecting them.

 Key information: